vendia/blog/releases/2021-12-10-releasenotes.md

 ## Smart Contracts

 Vendia Share makes it easy to share data and files among participants in a Uni.
-But sometimes data alone isn't enough.
-Smart Contracts allow users to act on data in a prescribed way, as data changes across partners, clouds, and regions, without having to build or maintain a complex eventing infrastructure.
+But sometimes _sharing_ data alone isn't enough.
+Smart Contracts allow users to _take action_ on data in a prescribed way, as data changes across partners, clouds, and regions, without having to build or maintain a complex eventing infrastructure.

 ![Smart Contracts](https://user-images.githubusercontent.com/92179243/145060082-56557805-7708-4a26-8818-8dcfb95ceb78.png)